 The rooms include the hallway, the living room, the Morning room, the bedroom, the kitchen, and the attic.

-Furthermore, I did find some fantastic miniature artists that do create Edwardian style dollhouses and/or miniatures, a little list:
+Furthermore, I did find some fantastic miniature artists who create Edwardian-style dollhouses and/or miniatures, a little list:

 1. Wrambeck Miniatures